The Garden of Earthly Delights: Dating and provenance

 Henry III of Nassau-Breda (1483–1538) by Bernard van Orley.
 Henry may have been the patron of Bosch's triptych: he was well known as an avid collector of art.

 The dating of The Garden of Earthly Delights is uncertain.
 Ludwig von Baldass (1917) considered the painting to be an early work by Bosch.
 However, since De Tolnay (1937) consensus among 20th-century art historians placed the work in 1503–1504 or even later.
 Both early and late datings were based on the "archaic" treatment of space.
 Dendrochronology dates the oak of the panels between the years 1460 and 1466, providing the earliest date (terminus post quem) for the work.

-The wood used for panel paintings during this period customarily underwent a lengthy period of storage for seasoning purposes, so the age of the oak might be expected to predate the actual date of the painting by several years.
+The wood used for panel paintings during this period usually underwent lengthy storage for seasoning, so the oak might likely predate the painting by several years.
 Internal evidence, specifically the depiction of a pineapple (a "New World" fruit), suggests that the painting itself postdates Columbus' voyages to the Americas, between 1492 and 1504.
 The dendrochronological research brought Vermet to reconsider an early dating and, consequently, to dispute the presence of any "New World" objects, stressing the presence of African ones instead.